Rev. Dogba R. Bass, Senior Pastor

-On July 1, 2016, Bishop John Hopkins appointed Reverend Dogba Bass to serve at the new Sr. Pastor of Aldersgate United Methodist Church.
-Reverend Bass received his theological education at the Methodist Theological School in Ohio (Delaware, Ohio) in 1984 and was ordained a deacon that same year in the East Ohio Conference.
+On July 1, 2016, Bishop John Hopkins appointed Reverend Dogba R. Bass to serve as the new Senior Pastor of Aldersgate United Methodist Church.
+In 1984, Reverend Bass received his theological education at the Methodist Theological School in Ohio (MTSO), located in Delaware, Ohio and was ordained a deacon that same year in the East Ohio Conference.
 He became an elder in the United Methodist Church in 1996.

 Before his call to ordained ministry, Reverend Bass was heading into the business world with a degree in Business Administration (Finance) from Bowling Green State University in 1978 and a Masters degree in Economics from Cleveland State University in 1981.
 Rev. Bass has also completed all but his dissertation toward a Ph.D. from Boston University in Social Ethics.
 He was a teaching assistant at Cleveland State University and at Boston University School of Theology.
 He also taught Economics at Lakeland Community College in Mentor, Ohio, and Cambridge College in Cambridge, Massachusetts.
 Reverend Bass also worked for the Commonwealth of Massachusetts as a Fiscal Monitor and for the City of Boston as the Deputy Director of the Minority and Women Business Enterprise Office.